Crowe828/weather-dashboard/README.md

 # Weather Dashboard

 This is a weather dashboard application that will run in the browser and feature dynamically updated HTML and CSS.

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
+Developers are commonly asked to retrieve data from another API and use it in their own code.
 This application uses the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-This application uses `localStorage` to store any persistent data.
+After typing in a city, this application will display the current temperature, humidity, wind speed, UV Index, and five-day forecast.
+The city the user entered will also be saved for when they revisit the page.

 ## User Story